samsuh/2025-learnings/README.md

     - Each task can have a 'user' assigned to complete the task.

 Thought about "initiatives" field, but it should come later and be an optional field.
 Each project could later contain "initiatives" which are groupings of tasks that are associated with a specific goal; ideally a specific measurable outcome by a specific date.
 Dont need this yet though.
+This could go the other way too, instead of trying to group above a single task, it could have a 'subtask' or maybe groupings of tasks together, which can maybe be called a "work-order", which makes sense to assign to a single user to be responsible for as a grouping.